pahund/react-advertising-wiki/Usage.md

     npm install --save react-prebid

+**Note:** Your React version should be at least version 16.3.
+Older versions of React are not supported.

 ## Including External Libraries

 You need to load two external libraries, _gpt.js_ and _prebid.js_, just the same way you would do with a “classic”, non-React web page.

-The Prebid library should at least be version 1.0.
-Older versions of Prebid are not supported.
+**Note:** The Prebid library should at least be version 1.0; older versions of Prebid are not supported.

 The script tags that load and initialize these libraries need to be included in your static HTML code.